-For September 2018, the College will guarantee a place to all applicants who achieve 44 points or more from their best 8 GCSE results.
-All students must have achieved a grade 4 or above in GCSE English Language and a grade 4 in GCSE Science (vocational science qualifications are also acceptable).
-It may be possible to accept students who haven’t yet achieved a grade 4 or above in GCSE Maths onto suitable courses.
-There will be the opportunity for students to re-sit either English or Maths to improve their grade during their time at Winstanley.
+For September 2019, the College will guarantee a place to all applicants who achieve 44 points or more from their best 8 GCSE results.
+It is normally possible to accept students who haven’t yet achieved either a grade 4 or above in GCSE maths or GCSE English onto suitable courses.
+Students who have not achieved a grade 4 in both GCSE maths and GCSE English will not be offered a place.
+There will be the opportunity for students to resit either English or maths to improve their grade during their time at Winstanley.

-- number of grade 8s amongst the best 8 results
+- b) number of grade 8s amongst the best 8 results

 Unfortunately given the pressure on college places, if you do not return your acceptance form to the College, we regret that you may not be eligible to enrol in August.

 We aim to finalise our admissions procedures by the end of Friday 23rd August 2019.
 If you don’t attend your enrolment interview (the date and time for this is stated in your offer letter) we will assume you no longer wish to take up our offer of a place.
 If you will be on holiday during the enrolment period (22nd and 23rd August 2019) please contact us beforehand to arrange a later enrolment date.
 You must also arrange for your results, and any proposed change of course, to be sent to the college by 12 noon on Friday 23rd August 2019.
 This can be done by:

 - telephone (01695 633244)